doitaljosh/tesla-model3-premium-amp-re/README.md

 ## Status for ADAU1452:
 - Analog audio input to the DSP works via the onboard ADAU1761 codec.
-- Custom algorithms provide rear, subwoofer, and tweeter outputs
+- Custom filters and limiters provide rear, subwoofer, and tweeter outputs
-- ~~The TDA7802 (channels 4-7) still does not play any audio.
+- ~~The class AB amp (channels 4-7) still does not play any audio.
 More reverse engineering will be required to fix this.~~ Fixed
 - ~~For now, only rear, tweeter and subwoofer channels play audio.
 Front and center channels need work.~~ All channels now work, but front channels are really attenuated.
-- Crackling on channels 2 and 3 has been fixed.
+- ~~Crackling on channels 2 and 3.~~ Fixed

 # Status for Jetson Nano:
 - The A2B bus will drop as soon as the audio interface goes to sleep.
 DAPM needs to be disabled since the bus needs a constant clock.
-- ~~The TDA7802 (channels 4-7) still does not play any audio.
+- ~~The class AB amp (channels 4-7) still does not play any audio.
 More reverse engineering will be required to fix this.~~ Fixed
-- Crackling on channels 2 and 3 has been fixed.
+- ~~Crackling on channels 2 and 3.~~ Fixed

 ## Plans:
 - ~~Get all 8 audio channels playing audio.~~ Done
 - SPDIF input
 - Auto source selection
-- I2S input and configuration from an audio host (i.e. Raspberry Pi)
+- I2S input and configuration from an audio host (e.g. Jetson Nano)
-- Volume control
+- Digital volume control
+- Bass, treble adjustment
+- Manual EQ and presets
-- EQ
+- Dynamic EQ
-- Optimization for automotive environments (Partially done)
+- Linux codec driver

 ### bin:
 - a2bapp-linux (When ran, this will set up the A2B bus when the Jetson nano, A2B master, and Tesla amp are connected.)
 - run.sh (Sets up ALSA codecs and TDM interface, then runs a2bapp-linux)

 ### config:
-- asound.conf (Janky workaround to play audio on all channels without DSP upmixing.)
+- asound.conf (Janky workaround to play stereo audio on all channels without DSP upmixing.)

 ### datasheets:
 - AD2428W A2B transceiver (Register and pin compatible with AD2410)